Blog Layout

 Springtime is the time to bring out bright colors that bring flowers to mind, like

-green .
+pink and green .
 Winter is good for muted colors that match the gray skies and snowy landscapes of the outdoors.
 Summer is the time to bring in cool tones to bring ocean vibes into the home and fall is when you can incorporate warm colors.

 Shifting art around by the season keeps your home looking fresh and new.